Yeqzids/astronomy-in-china/README.md

 - Shanghai Planetarium, Shanghai (under construction)
 - [Shenzhen Astronomical Observatory (深圳天文台)](http://sznco.szmb.gov.cn/) (in Chinese only; no English website)
 - [Qingdao Observatory, Qingdao, Shandong 青岛观象台](http://qdgxt.kepu.net.cn/) (in Chinese only; no English website)

-### Social media

-#### Professional and amateur astronomers on Weibo with more than 1,000 followers

-> Here only lists astronomers **who use real identity or provide direct links to web pages providing real identity** (e.g. personal research website).
-If you are among the list and do not want to be here, drop me a line and I will get your name removed.

-- [LIGO科学合作组织](https://www.weibo.com/adligo): Official account of LIGO